AresMUSH/aresmush/plugins/fs3skills/help/en/skills.md

 RP Hooks are interesting things about your character that others can "hook" into for RP.
 This could be an odd personality quirk, a reputation your character has, or anything else that might inspire someone to connect with you.
 Looking around at other character's sheets can be a good way to get inspiration for RP Hooks.

 `hook/add <title>=<description>` and `hook/remove <title>`

+## Finding Other People With Skills

+If you're looking for a character with a specific skill, you can use the skill scan command.
+It will list anyone with that skill above Everyman (or above Average for attributes).
+People in your room are highlighted.

+`skill/scan <name>`